By Using Character Visualizations

-There’s magazines, picture books and even an old school yearbook (if you’re fortunate enough to not have to dig through old boxes to find it!)
+There are magazines, picture books and even an old school yearbook (if you’re fortunate enough to not have to dig through old boxes to find it!)

-Don’t let lack of character vision stop you from getting your work out there and in the hands of someone who is waiting for your story.
+Don’t let a lack of character vision stop you from getting your work out there and in the hands of someone who is waiting for your story.
 Find the tool for you and create a character visual board that include settings.

 Don’t just write about your world, be a part of it!

 Writers give some feedback if character visualization helps you or not.
-Also readers, do you like seeing a solid image of a character you read or imagining for yourself?
+Also, readers, do you like seeing a solid image of a character you read or imagining for yourself?

 If you would like to chat and get to know us follow us on Facebook: https://www.facebook.com/sistahqueenspublishing/